hahntrn/cs144-lab0-sponge/writeups/lab0.md

 Lab 0 Writeup
 =============

-My name: [your name here]
+My name: Ha Tran

-My SUNet ID: [your sunetid here]
+My SUNet ID: hahntrn

 This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+I did attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 444340

 - Optional: I had unexpected difficulty with: [describe]